-For almost 70 years, Cisco College has prepared students for lifelong learning and service.
+For over 75 years, Cisco College has prepared students for lifelong learning and service.
 Through quality academic programs, a commitment to workforce development and personal life enrichment opportunities, the college prepares students for success in the 21st century.

 Founded: Cisco College was founded in Cisco, Texas, in 1939.